grauJavier/to-do-list/README.md

 # 📖 "To-Do List" Project <a name="about-project"></a>

-**To-Do List** project is an engaging and practical exercise that allows individuals to master the tools and best practices of HTML, CSS design and JS, using compilers suck as webpack.
-This project is designed to imitate an old project called [minimalist](https://web.archive.org/web/20180320194056/http://www.getminimalist.com:80/).
+The **To-Do List Project** is an engaging and practical exercise that aims to recreate the functionality of an old web app called [Minimalist](https://web.archive.org/web/20180320194056/http://www.getminimalist.com:80/).
+This project provides individuals with an opportunity to learn and practice the tools and best practices of webpage building, using compilers.

 ## 🛠 Built With <a name="built-with"></a>